joedefen/grub-pal/README.md

   * In its "review" screen, cross-parameter and sensibility checks are done and issues are presented with a chance to fix them immediately.

 * **Handles "Unknown" Parameters**
-  * In the case, a parameters is not supported, you can manually add it to `/etc/default/grub` and the supported and unsupported parameters will be combined.
+  * In the case a parameter is not supported, you can manually add it to `/etc/default/grub` and the supported and unsupported parameters will be combined.
   * Before committing, `grub-script-check` is run to catch syntax errors on the combination grub file.

 * **Backup / Restore**
   * When loading and before saving, if the contents is different that other saved backups, you are prompted to name a new backup.
-  * In the restore screen, you can restore backups, delete backups, (TODO) retag backups.
+  * In the restore screen, you can restore backups, delete backups, retag backups, and view backup contents.

 #### Installation and Running

 * `grub-wiz` is available on PyPI and installed via: `pipx install grub-wiz`
 * Typically, just run `grub-wiz` w/o arguments
 * **Note**: `grub-wiz` makes itself root using `sudo` and will prompt for password if needed.
+* **Getting Help**:
+  * In the app: Press `?` to view navigation keys and other key assignments
+  * From terminal: Run `grub-wiz --help` to see command-line options
 ---
 #### How to Use grub-wiz
 ##### EDIT SCREEN